Genre: FMV Developer: Digital Pictures Publisher: Digital Pictures Players: 1 Released: 1994

 To be fair, the game hits it right with the style.
 The design and setting feel “ghetto” with the graffiti and the dark, worn basketball court.
 The acting is, as you can expect, very cheesy, but it gives the game a slight charm.
 And Mad Dog, played by Keith Neubert, is pretty damn funny.
 “Have you considered tennis?”
 Some videos look quite good for 32X standards, and some are too grainy.
 The backgrounds have some dithering, probably because they were too lazy to use the 32X palette for them.

-The funk and rap style music isn’t too bad either and fits the game really well.
+The funk and rap style music aren’t too bad either and fits the game really well.
 While listening to it I actually thought of ToeJam & Earl, which isn’t too surprising since I later looked it up that John Baker composed the soundtracks for both games.
-However, Scottie Pippen had better left the theme song to someone who actually can sing.
+However, Scottie Pippen should have left the theme song to someone who actually can sing.
 Basketball players need to realize talent at the sport has no link whatsoever to musical capabilities.
 It’s like suggesting you are fluent in Japanese just because you’ve stared at hentai for the last decade.

 Slam City is a poor excuse for a game and a typical example of when “realism” of video doesn’t hold a candle to real gameplay, a licensed celebrity is slapped on as a quick cash-in and the quantity of the media is light years ahead of the quality.
 It has got the right style for the concept and the acting may give you a few smiles, but this doesn’t bring the game up from being nearly unplayable nor make it worth buying.